hmkuklinski/portfolio/README.md

 3. [Projects](#Projects)

 # Portfolio GitHub
-The files for my website are: index.html, index.css, and index.js
+The files for my website are: index.html, index.css, and index.js <br>

-These files are used on my current website.
+*These files are used on my current website.*

-The files for my original version are: PersonalWebsite.html PersonalWebsite.css
+The files for my original version are: PersonalWebsite.html PersonalWebsite.css <br>

-These files were created during my first month as a developer.
+*These files were created during my first month as a developer. *

 # About
 The first two sections of my website are all about me- what languages and skillsets I have, my LinkedIn/GitHUb profiles, the story of why I started coding and my future goals.